datacharmer/dbdeployer/mkwiki/wiki_template.markdown

 Notes:         guessed
 ```

-Whithout `--dry-run`, it would attempt downloading MySQL 8.0.22.
+Without `--dry-run`, it would attempt downloading MySQL 8.0.22.
 If the download is not available, you will get an error:

 ```
 $ dbdeployer downloads get-by-version --guess-latest 8.0